 From day one, Connecticut Public interns are given real-world, hands-on responsibilities.
 Working alongside top professionals in the field, interns accomplish meaningful work in our radio, news, marketing, and digital departments.
-The goal of our internship program is to provide interns with substantive, meaningful work experience so that each intern concludes their time with the Company honing in on demonstrable skills in his/her area of interest, plus knowledge of public radio, in general.
+The goal of our internship program is to provide interns with a substantive, meaningful work experience so that each intern concludes their time with the Company honing in on demonstrable skills in his/her area of interest, plus knowledge of public radio, in general.
 Find out how you can contribute your diverse talents to gain invaluable experience at the heart of a thriving multimedia organization!

 Who should apply:

 We are looking for students and recent graduates who are intelligent, creative, and curious.
 Candidates don't need to know everything about news or public radio, but it helps to be at least a little familiar.
 And, it doesn't hurt to love our flagship programs, like Where We Live, NEXT or The Colin McEnroe Show have a passing knowledge on our newer shows: Audacious, Disrupted, or Seasoned.